 INTRODUCTION

 Physicians around the world fail to diagnose patients with dementia every day1–3.
-Many of these patients suffer needlessly: they experience falls and fractures4.
-In some cases, a late diagnosis of dementia leads to life-limiting illness and preventable death5.
-Effective screening and accurate diagnosis of dementia saves lives6.
-Unfortunately, the most reliable current screening tools for dementia, including the Mini-Mental State Examination (MMSE)7 and Montreal Cognitive Assessment (MoCA)8, are widely underused by primary care physicians9.
+Many of these patients suffer needlessly: they experience falls and fractures4 and in some cases, a late diagnosis of dementia leads to life-limiting illness and preventable death5.
+Effective screening and accurate diagnosis of dementia saves lives6, yet the most reliable current screening tools for dementia, including the Mini-Mental State Examination (MMSE)7 and Montreal Cognitive Assessment (MoCA)8, are widely underused by primary care physicians9.
 The underuse of these tools can be attributed to barriers such as expense, lack of training, and time constraints10.
-As the population ages, and millions more become at risk of developing undiagnosed dementia, an easy-to-use screening tool will become crucial for the health and safety of the growing population of older adults.
+As the population ages, and millions more become at risk of developing undiagnosed dementia, an easy-to-use screening tool will become crucial for the health and safety of this growing population.

-In this study, we assessed the feasibility of using a new online battery of cognitive tests with a small group of older adults.
-We used the Cambridge Brain Sciences (CBS) test battery (cambridgebrainsciences.com)16 to examine whether a battery of 12 cognitive tests would improve identification of individuals with cognitive impairments relative to the MoCA and the MMSE.
+In this study, we examined whether a new online battery of 12 cognitive tests (cambridgebrainsciences.com - CBS)16 could improve identification of individuals with cognitive impairments relative to the two current ‘gold standard’ approaches, the MoCA and the MMSE in with a small group of older adults.
 Specifically, we asked which CBS test, or combination of tests, best categorizes individuals with ambiguous MoCA and MMSE scores in order to understand whether this novel screening battery could be used to follow long term cognitive changes in older adult populations.

-The CBS test battery’s novel approach to cognitive testing is based on standard neuropsychological tests.
-However, the tests are computerized and available online, with comprehensive instructions, practice trials, and ‘guided learning’ videos to ensure that individuals can complete them without an examiner being present.
-Additionally, difficulty levels scale with ability, and test items are randomized, creating a unique set of stimuli for the participant every time the test is taken.
+The CBS test battery is derived from a set of standard neuropsychological tests, although the tests are computerized and available online, with comprehensive instructions, practice trials, and ‘guided learning’ videos to ensure that individuals can complete them without an examiner being present.
+Additionally, difficulty levels scale with ability, and test items are randomized, creating a unique set of stimuli for the participant every time the tests are taken.

 This easy to use, independently completed cognitive testing battery could regularly be administered on a portable computer prior to seeing a physician.
 This novel testing platform could flag potential cognitive decline and serve as a signal to the primary care physician that more in-depth cognitive testing is warranted.
 Given the rates of undiagnosed dementia, such screening measures could allow physicians to more accurately diagnose dementia in their patients.

-We compared the results of this online battery to the MoCA and MMSE scores of the same patients to:
+We compared the results of this online battery to the MoCA and MMSE scores in the same group of elderly individuals in order to:

 i) replicate the flow of testing that might occur in the primary care setting,